kylln20/WRO_FE_2023-24/README.md

     - Cable ladder organizer on the right side
     - Hook on the left to hold the power cable in place
 7. **Servo Attachment**: attaches to the servo motor and controls steering

+The design of the camera mount changed from our national competition with it becoming one singular piece mounted directly on the printed car base.

+It used to consist of 3 pieces, mounted to thin plastic posts on the chassis.

+This redesign allowed for a much more sturdy camera mount ensuring the camera is stable during object detection.

 &nbsp;